jalombar/starsmasher/parallel_bleeding_edge/bin/README.md

 - **Y-axis:** Density in g/cm³.
 - **Curve:** The plot shows density as a function of time, with a smooth curve using circles as markers.

 This plot helps visualize how the density changes over time during the simulation.
-The script is designed to ensure that both time and density data are correctly aligned and that the plot is aesthetically pleasing with LaTeX-rendered labels and proper scaling.